-Now, let’s dive right in on five tips to make your Ikea sofa look nicer, that it can elevate your entire space!
+Now, let’s dive right in on my 5 hacks to make your Ikea sofa look nicer, that it can elevate your entire space!

-The first tip I want to share is about setting up a good foundation for your sofa by ensuring what’s behind the sofa goes well with it.
+The first Ikea sofa hack I want to share is about setting up a good foundation for your sofa by ensuring what’s behind the sofa goes well with it.
 My go to method is called “tone on tone”.

 What is tone on tone you may ask?
 It is a kind of interior design term describing the backdrop and the furniture are in similar color palette and brightness.